Nameless Rumia's Wiki

 • 2011 - Nothing.

-• 2012 - The “Politically Incorrect” (/pol/) board, despite its political leanings, gets a Communist-themed layout featuring Joseph Stalin while the State Anthem of the Soviet Union plays.
+• 2012 - The “Politically Incorrect” (/pol/) board, despite its political leanings, gets a Communist-themed layout featuring Joseph Stalin as the State Anthem of the Soviet Union plays.
 Band Kid humor.

 • 2013 - 4chan adds the Reddit-themed “Shit 4chan Says” (/s4s/), mocking /r/shitredditsays, and tacks on the AdultCatFinder pop-up.
 The board stayed because it was too silly.